 Trip Does Not Include

 - Lunch and dinner except as indicated

 - Drinks, tip and other expenses of personal nature

 - Travel & Health Insurance

-- All extra expenses caused due to nature or unforeseen events.
+- All extra costs caused due to nature or unforeseen events.

 - Excess baggage charges